battlingamazons/compromised-sites-tracker/readme.md

 ## What is cloaked gambling compromise?

-Legitimate websites are hacked and injected with code that serves Turkish online gambling content (casino, slot, and betting sites) to search engine crawlers while showing the normal site to regular visitors.
+Legitimate websites are hacked and injected with code that serves online gambling content (casino, slot, and betting sites) to search engine crawlers while showing the normal site to regular visitors.
 This manipulates search rankings for gambling keywords while evading detection.